 - you and your partner are thinking about not using condoms

-- your partner has cheated on you
+- your partner has cheated on you or has multiple partners

 - you have multiple partners

-Doctors will not usually offer to test you for herpes unless you have a known exposure or ask for the test.
+Your doctor probably won’t offer to test you for herpes unless you have a known exposure or ask for the test.

-You should also be sure to tell your doctor about:
+You should also tell your doctor about:

-- known or suspected exposures to STDs
+- any known or suspected exposures you’ve had to STIs

 - whether you or your partner have other sexual partners